 The company is committed to the reduction in energy consumption and pollution and will do so where relevant and practical.
+Our pledge under Pillar 2 of People - Planet - Purpose shows our commitment to energy consumption, as demonstrated in VolkerServices HSEQS Policy and Practice.
 Reduction in energy consumption is important in reducing our overall carbon footprint.